Skip to content

 Selling Your Products

-Take your existing hobby or business and put it on Shopify, so the pros to this are obvious right – you have your existing brand value, you already know your audience, and you probably have an existing social following, even if it’s an small one, it’s something to start with.
+Take your existing hobby or business and put it on Shopify.
+The pros to this are obvious—you have your existing brand value, you already know your audience, and you probably have an existing social following, even if it’s a small one.
+It’s something to start with.

 It’s logical for you to expand and open an e-commerce channel to sell more of your products.
 I don’t see any cons to this other than setting it up and managing it, which is not difficult.